The Stochastic-Quantum Correspondence: Indivisible Stochastic Processes

+For the purposes of this paper, the set of target times $t$ will usually be assumed to be isomorphic to the real line $\mathbb{R}$, up to a choice of measurement units.
+The set of conditioning times $t_{0}$ will be assumed to contain at least one element, which can be taken to be the ``initial time'' $0$ without loss of generality.
+Note that the target time $t$ is treated here as a real-valued variable that can be zero, positive, or negative, so there is no assumption of any fundamental breaking of time-reversal invariance.
+The choice of conditioning times might appear to single out the initial time $0$ as a special time, but Subsection~\ref{subsec:Division-Events-and-the-Markov-Approximation} will show that for systems in sufficiently strong contact with a repeatedly eavesdropping environment, as would be the case for generic macroscopic systems, the initial time $0$ will typically be only one of many conditioning times that play a similar role.

+The formalism for an indivisible stochastic process is easiest to express in the case in which the system's configuration space $\configspace\defeq\set{1,\dots,N}$ has a finite number\footnote{All the formulas ahead can be extended to systems with continuous configuration spaces.
+For ease of exposition, the finite, discrete case will be assumed going forward.
+Bear in mind that ``finite'' can be \emph{extremely} large, and ``discrete'' can be well below any feasible experimental sensitivity or resolution.} $N$ of configurations labeled by positive integers $1,\dots,N$, perhaps under a suitable form of coarse-graining.
+In that case, the system's \emph{standalone probabilities} at a conditioning time $t_{0}$ can be denoted by $p_{j}\left(t_{0}\right)$, the standalone probabilities at a target time $t$ can be denoted by $p_{i}\left(t\right)$, and the transition maps $\stochasticmatrix_{t\from t_{0}}$ consist of \emph{conditional probabilities}

-where $p\left(i,t\given j,0\right)$ denotes the conditional probability for the system to be in its $i$th configuration at the time $t$, given that the system is in its $j$th configuration at the initial time $0$.
-(Note that no assumption is made here about whether $t>0$ or $t<0$.)
-Being probabilities, these quantities satisfy the usual non-negativity and normalization conditions
+each of which is the conditional probability for the system to be in its $i$th configuration at the target time $t$, given that the system is in its $j$th configuration at the conditioning time $t_{0}$.
+Being probabilities, these quantities satisfy the usual non-negativity conditions